This-Is-Prince/agent-other-sdks/docs/erc20.md

 Example prompts:
 - "What's the total supply of USDC?"
-- "What's the contract address for PEPE?"
+- "What's the contract address for LINK on Base?"
 - "How many decimals does WETH use?"
-- "Tell me about the PEPE token"
+- "Tell me about the UNI token"
-- "Who is the owner of the USDC contract?"
+- "What's the contract address for USDT on BNB Chain?"

 ### Approving Tokens